celo-org/docs/docs/community/celo-sage/faq.md

 Answers to frequently asked questions about becoming a Celo Sage.

+---

-**Q. What is a Celo Sage?**
+### What is a Celo Sage?

-**A.** Celo Sages are Celo community members who are passionate about expanding Celo’s mission of prosperity for all.
+Celo Sages are Celo community members who are passionate about expanding Celo’s mission of prosperity for all.
 They are developers, educators and content creators interested in creating and sharing technical content with the Celo community.

-**Q. Why should I become a Celo Sage?**
+### Why should I become a Celo Sage?

-**A.** Celo Sages are part of a passionate ecosystem of technical content creators growing the Celo community.
+Celo Sages are part of a passionate ecosystem of technical content creators growing the Celo community.

 - **Connect:** Attend monthly Sage calls to connect and exchange ideas and connect
 - **Collaborate:** Work closely with members of the Celo Foundation and the Celo Community
 - **Earn:** Receive bounties from your work, learn and earn for your contributions to the ecosystem.

-**Q. What will I create as a Celo Sage?**
+### What will I create as a Celo Sage?

 **A.** You’ll make blogs, documentation, videos, or designs to help developers build on Celo.